sushilbaid/bst-play-ground/README.md

 returns true if the subtree at this node is BST. otherwise, false.

 #### height()
 returns height of a node.
+from wikipedia: The height of a node is the number of edges on the longest downward path between that node and a leaf

 #### visitInOrder()
 visits tree in in order and returns the values in an array.